 Designing effective light guides requires careful attention a lot of factors like material choice, geometry, and manufacturing methods to ensure proper light transmission, diffusion, and manufacturability.

-1. Entry Point: Capture as much light as possible by encapsulating the LED within the input face of the light guide.
+- Entry Point: The goal on entry point is to capture as much light as possible.
+One of easiest way to do so by encapsulating LED (light source) within the input face of your light guide.

-2. Exit point: Add rough textures or matte finishes to maximize light escape and avoid internal reflections.
+- Exit point: By adding rough texture or abrasion to the exit surface allows maximum escaping of the light from the guide.
 This eliminates the possibility of light getting reflecting inwards.
 To do so the exit surface can be matte textured by sanding or printing.

 In conclusion, designing and prototyping light guides and diffusion in healthcare devices with SLA, CNC, and FDM requires a careful balance of material selection, manufacturing methods, and design considerations to ensure optimal performance.
 Whether you’re extending the reach of light, improving diffusion, or bending light within complex geometries, choosing the right prototyping method—be it FDM, SLA, or CNC—plays a crucial role in achieving success.